eecs493staff/eecs493staff.github.io/docs/a2-asteroids-menu/README.md

 #### Hints

 There is more than one way to build the difficulty options.
 A radio group (`<input type="radio">`) is one of them!
-And in fact, it needs minimal no JavaScript.
+And in fact, it needs no JavaScript.

 The starter code gives you a `<dialog>` for the panel.
 A `<dialog>` opened with `showModal()` centers itself and can be closed by a `<form method="dialog">` without any JavaScript.
 Note that a `<dialog>` is `display: none` until it is opened, so write its layout against `#settings[open]` rather than `#settings`.